-ONNX Quantization (Beta)
+ONNX Quantization - Linux (Beta)

 ModelOpt provides ONNX quantization that works together with TensorRT Explicit Quantization (EQ).
 The key advantages offered by ModelOpt’s ONNX quantization: